giellalt/dict-sms-mul/00readme.txt

 5. te-elements have no reason d'etre in the dict files, yet I found a lot of them ==> to be corrected

+6. the data structure is getting very complex and debugging with simple scripts is getting more difficult: there is an urgent need for a DTD or schema for this data.